IgorSteps/easypark/README.md

 ### Connecting to PgAdmin

-PgAdming provides a nice UI for db management and debugging.
+PgAdming provides a nice UI for DB management and debugging.

 1. Go to `http://localhost:5050` to access PgAdmin
 2. Log in with the `PGADMIN_DEFAULT_EMAIL` and `PGADMIN_DEFAULT_PASSWORD` in the docker-compose.yml file